InnocentFIVE/manalysis-draft/README.md

 The user is recommended to use TeX Live version 2024 or newer.
 All testing by the author was conducted on an Arch Linux distribution with the `texlive-basic` package version 2025.2-2.
 No testing has been performed on MacOS.

-This package is highly experimental.
+This package is *highly experimental*.

 ## Usage